 Dinner with Timon Balloo, Tiffany Derry, and Jeff Masanz | Friday, February 24

 Chef Timon Balloo’s runaway Miami hit Sugarcane Raw Bar Grill was an instant hit with both locals and visitors when it opened more than 10 years ago, and Top Chef contestant Tiffany Derry’s Roots Southern Table was highly anticipated around Dallas before its opening in 2021.
 For one night the two chefs are stepping away from their beloved projects to collaborate on a menu with the Bath Club’s executive chef Jeff Masanz.
 Expect a menu that pays tribute to each’s roots.
-Tickets are $300.
+Sold out.

 Lunch at Amara at Paraiso with Michael Schwartz and Jose Enrique | Saturday, February 25